binocarlos/powerstrip-weave/example/README.md

 The adapters.yml controls which adapters that powerstrip will hook into.

-In this example, we pipe from the debug -> weave -> debug adapters so we can see the effect that weave has on the requests.
+In this example, we pipe from the debug -> weave -> debug adapters so we can see the effect that the weave adapter has on the requests.

 ```bash
 $ cat > ~/powerstrip-demo/adapters.yml <<EOF